zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/installing-liferay-dxp/installation-overview.md

 ## Running Liferay DXP for the First Time

-Once the JVM, application server, and database have been configured Liferay DXP can be started for the first time.
+Once the JVM, application server, and database have been configured, Liferay DXP can be started for the first time.
 Start the application server using the start script bundled with the application server.
 For example, with the Tomcat bundle:

 ```bash
   ./liferay-ce-portal-7.2.1-ga2/tomcat-9.0.17/bin/startup.sh